-■ Send anonymous usage stats to Movavi
+I give consent to send anonymous usage stats to Movavi

 Enabling this box will allow Movavi Video Suite to send us anonymous data about how you use the program.
 This data does not contain any personally identifiable information and is only used for improving our software.
 You can find more information about how we use the statistics on our Movavi Improvement Program page.